 By Hayat Elsamoudi

-This analysis discusses the importance of Gripsholm castle during the renaissance.
-It depicts how the renaissance style has reached northern Europe and played a huge role in shaping the history of that region especially Sweden.
-It analyzes Gripsholm castle’s significance through the construction development overtime.
+This analysis discusses the importance of Gripsholm Castle.
+It depicts how the Renaissance reached Sweden and played a role in shaping its cultural history, and, finally, it analyzes Gripsholm Castle’s significance through the construction timeline.

-Mariefred, an old town with a royal history, was founded in 14th century, the name Mariefred means “Maria’s peace” or pax Mariae like the monastery that gave the town its name.
-Throughout history kings and noblemen built their castles in areas such as Mariefred as it has the most fertile region.
+Mariefred, a town with a royal history, was founded in the 14th century, the name Mariefred means “Maria’s Peace” or Pax Mariae like the monastery that gave the town its name.
+Throughout history, kings and noblemen built their castles in areas such as Mariefred due to the region’s fertility.

-Mariefred is located by Mälaren,the third largest lake in Sweden, which flows all the way to Stockholm and is connected with the baltic sea through canals and channels. its has more than 1,200 islands, with a total area of 189 square miles.
-The waters protect the castle from attacks, defense mechanism.
+Mariefred is located by Mälaren,the third largest lake in Sweden, which flows all the way to Stockholm and is connected with the Baltic Sea through canals and channels.
+It has more than 1,200 islets, with a total area of 189 square miles.
+The waters protect the castle from attacks.
+It act as a defense mechanism.

-The lake also helps irrigate the landscape as well as embelish it.
-Since sweden has many islands surounding its mainland, kings and noblemen utilize them to display their wealth, power, and significance through the designing and building of grandeur castles and gardens.
+The lake also helps irrigate the landscape as well as embellish it.
+Since Sweden has many islands surrounding its mainland, kings and noblemen utilize them to display their wealth, power, and significance through the designing and building of grandiose castles and gardens.

-Four major individuals shaped Sweden throughout the renaissance period due to their position and power for only noblemen and members of the royal family have the authority to control any aspects related to Sweden.
+Four major individuals shaped Sweden throughout the Renaissance period due to their position and power.

 Bo Jonsson Grip (1330-1386)

 Bo Jonsson (1330-1386) was head of the royal council and marshal under the regency of Magnus IV of Sweden.
-He dominated the political life of Sweden and Finland. he controlled many fortresses, Kalmar castle and Nyköping castle, and Gripsholm built under his own direction.
+He dominated the political life of Sweden and Finland.
+He controlled many fortresses, Kalmar Castle and Nyköping Castle, as well as Gripsholm, which was built under his direction.

 Gustav Vasa (1523-1560)